code4sac/sacarts4ALL/4_non_profits_survey.md

 ---
 # Survey: Non-Profit Arts Organizations

-## Non-profit arts organizations

-As part of our assessment of current arts engagement and arts exposure opportunities for K-6th grade students in the Sacramento Region, we surveyed local arts organizations providing both in- and outside of school arts instruction or exposure opportunities.
-Arts organizations voluntarily completed this survey, self-reporting the type and quantity of arts instructions they provide to local school districts both during and beyond the school day.
-We asked for their feedback on the following five districts: Elk Grove, Sacramento County, Robla, Twin Rivers, and Natomas.
+As part of the assessment of current arts engagement and arts exposure opportunities for K-8 grade students in the Sacramento Region, local arts organizations were surveyed.
+These organizations provide arts instruction or exposure opportunities.
+The arts organizations voluntarily completed this survey, self-reporting the type and quantity of arts instructions they provide to local school districts both during and beyond the school day.

+Feedback was solicited from organizations that provide services in the following five districts: Sacramento City, Elk Grove, Twin Rivers, Robla, and Natomas.
 Organizations taking this survey were primarily nonprofits.

-In total we had a 23% survey completion rate from the organizations surveyed (46 responses).
+In total there was a 23% survey completion rate, representing 46 responses.

 ## Key Findings: